bcgov/internationally-educated-nurses/docs/standard_report.md

 We have identified 10 countries to show in the report and all others will be counted in the 'Other' column, unless nursing_education is null, then it will be counted as 'N/A'.
 This segregation did with the CASE statement in the query.\

  \
- Now we have a temporary table with column applicant.id, period, and country.
-These data are sufficient enough to generate our desired report.
+ Now we have a temporary table with column applicant.id, period, and country which is sufficient enough to generate our desired report.
 Let's put this result in report format.\
   \
 Step 3:
 Let's add additional columns in the above temporary result, columns are an applicant.id, period, 10 countries, 'other' and 'n/a'.\